Life Is a Flower

-"Life Is a Flower" is a 1998 song by Swedish group Ace of Base, released as the first single from their third album, Flowers (1998).
-The song was released in the US with different lyrics, titled "Whenever You're Near Me", and in a different key.
-It peaked at number-one in Hungary and was a top-ten hit in Denmark, Finland, Scotland, Spain, Sweden and the UK.
+"Life Is a Flower" is a song by the Swedish group Ace of Base, released in Europe on 6 April 1998 by Mega Records as the first single from the group's third album, Flowers (1998).
+The song peaked at number one in Hungary and was a top-10 hit in Denmark, Finland, Scotland, Spain, Sweden and the United Kingdom.
+In the United States, it was released with different lyrics, titled "Whenever You're Near Me", and in a different key.
 "Life Is a Flower" was certified silver in the UK by the BPI.
-Jonas Berggren, writer of "Life Is a Flower", in a 2015 interview described it as is his greatest Ace of Base song.
+Jonas Berggren, writer of the song, described it as is his greatest Ace of Base song in a 2015 interview.